Why Your Website Is Killing Donations and How to Fix It

 The study found that donors want to give to organizations that share their ideals and values.
 However, when choosing among charities that, say, help alleviate poverty around the world, donors want to know HOW the organization does that.

 Top Donation Killers

-The study found that certain factors were, simply, "donation-killers."For instance:
+The study found that certain factors were "donation-killers."For instance:

-- Nearly half (47%) of the usability problems had to do with navigation that was simply unintuitive and hard to follow.
-Surprisingly, 17% of the sites made it hard for users to find even where to make a donation.
+- Nearly half (47 percent) of the usability problems had to do with navigation that was unintuitive and hard to follow.
+Surprisingly, 17 percent of the sites made it hard for users to find even where to donate.

-- More than half (53%) of the usability problems could be chalked up to unclear content, missing information and confusing terms.
+- More than half (53 percent) of the usability problems could be chalked up to unclear content, missing information, and confusing terms.